The sun rises in the east and sets in the west. The Nile flows north and the wind blows south. These things will always be.

 But our stories for this series are also a bit different.
 We’ve written a container narrative here for the Helicon website to accompany each of the voice-acted myths on the podcast.
 This narrative follows the tale of young Senu, a soon-to-be pharaoh, as he learns about the gods and how their myths will help him secure his throne during a particularly chaotic time in Egypt’s history.
 The format apes the Ancient Egyptian dialogic genre known as ‘Instruction’ or ‘Wisdom’ texts where a mentor – even a god (*cough* no spoilers *cough*) – imparts knowledge on a youth.

 But the series was not without its challenges.
 Egyptian myth is a far cry from Greek.
-It’s more fragmentary, more disputed, and significantly less formalised; the closest thing to an Iliad or an Odyssey – i.e. texts that could be considered foundational, if not canonical – is The Contendings of Horus and Seth, and that’s pushing it.
-Egyptian myth seems more metaphorical and abstract too, though there’s probably a good debate here on whether that’s because Greek myth, like Abrahamic stories, is simply my English, cultural backdrop, making the wilder stories of Greek myth seem more normal (I’m looking at you Zeus as a golden shower…).
-What Egyptian myth definitely is, though, is more divorced from the human; we barely feature in the stories of gods; even our origin is incidental – we’re tears shed by Atum about his actual, divine children.
-This is why we brought Senu in to the stories: to help ground these abstract myths in a human drama.
+It’s more fragmentary, more disputed and significantly less formalised; the closest thing to an Iliad or an Odyssey – i.e. texts that could be considered foundational, if not canonical – is The Contendings of Horus and Seth, and that’s pushing it.
+Egyptian myth seems more metaphorical and abstract too, though there’s probably a good debate here on whether that’s because Greek myth, like Abrahamic stories, is simply our English, cultural backdrop, making the wilder stories of Greek myth seem more normal (we’re looking at you Zeus as a golden shower…).
+What Egyptian myth definitely is, though, is more divorced from the human; we barely feature in the stories of gods.
+Even our origin is incidental – we’re tears shed by Atum about his actual, divine children.
+This is why we brought Senu into the stories: to help ground these abstract myths in a human drama.

 Every script and links to the relevant podcast recordings can be found here.